KingDeadKnight/Umbraco-SeoVisualizer/README.md

 ## Contribution
-We welcome any contribution both as in reporting issues and as in writing code, if you're planing to make a Pull Request please start with an issue to let us know and to increase the chances for the PR to be merged.
+We welcome any contribution both as in reporting issues, adding translations and in writing code.
+If you're planing to make a Pull Request please start with an issue to let us know and to increase the chances for the PR to be merged.

+### Running the Project
+Developers should be able to open the solution and just run any of the test-sites in the project, or use `dotnet run`.

+#### Frontend
+To get started with the frontend-files, open a terminal, go to the `SeoVisualizer/Client` and run `npm install` (make sure to check the required node version in `.nvmrc` before).

+Then just build the frontend assets using `npm run build` or `npm run watch`.

 ## Build for NuGet